Uganda Hotel and Tourism Training Institute

 The Uganda Hotel and Tourism Training Institute is a parastatal company, wholly owned by the government of Uganda, whose primary objective is to train and educate personnel in the hospitality and tourism industry, to promote tourism and deliver professional, sustainable services to tourists and promote the profitability and sustainability of Uganda's national tourist resources.

 Location

 The institute is located off of Nalufenya Road, in the city of Jinja, in Jinja District, Busoga sub-region, in the Eastern Region of Uganda.
 This location is approximately 79 km, by road, east of Kampala, Uganda's capital and largest city.
-Its geographical coordinates are 0°26'13.0"N, 33°11'59.0"E (Latitude:0.436944; Longitude:33.199722).
+The geographical coordinates of the hotel and training institute are: 0°26'13.0"N, 33°11'59.0"E (Latitude:0.436944; Longitude:33.199722).

 History

 The institute was established in 1989 as a pilot school under the International Labour Organization and United Nations Development Programme.
 In 1991, the Fairway Hotel was repossessed by its original Asian.
 The ILO and UNDP pulled out of the project and the government of Uganda took over the school entirely.

 Statute Number 14 of September 1994, established the present Hotel and Tourism Training Institute and transferred the former Crested Crane Hotel and all its assets to the new Institute.
 The Statute commenced in 1994, and the institute resumed training in mid 1996 at Crested Crane Hotel in Jinja, under the Ministry of Wildlife and Antiquities, later Ministry of, Tourism, Trade and Industry.

 In 1998, the institute was transferred to the Ministry of Education and Sports.
 Under this ministry, the institute was renovated and upgraded with funding from the World Bank.
 In November 2007, the institute was again moved back to the Ministry of Tourism Trade and Industry.
 In 2016, when that ministry was split, the institute was assigned to the Uganda Ministry of Tourism, Wildlife and Antiquities.